Equality, Diversity and Inclusion

 We are committed to ensuring that we have a culture in which all of our people are valued regardless of sexual orientation.
 Working with Stonewall will significantly help us to work towards achieving this goal.

-You can access more information on our membership of the Stonewall Diversity Programme here and further information on the DMU LGBTQ+ Allies Staff Network here.
+Access more information on our membership of the Stonewall Diversity Programme and further information on the DMU LGBTQ+ Allies Staff Network.

 For more details please see the Stonewall website.